DBMI-Python-Programming-Bootcamp/DBMI-Python-Programming-Bootcamp/index.md

-# Welcome!
+# Welcome

 This is the landing page for the Summer 2023 UAMS DBMI Python Programming Bootcamp.
+The schedule of topics below contains links to pages for individual lab sessions.

 # Textbook